 The children will usually spend Mother’s Day with Mom and Father’s Day with Dad.

-In many of my high-conflict divorce cases, the more that everything is spelled out, the better off everyone will be.
+Every case is different and everyone celebrates holidays differently, but having language covering holidays can be very helpful – especially where two parents cannot agree on anything.
+In high-conflict divorce cases, the more that everything is spelled out, the better off everyone will be.

 These are some of my thoughts regarding the holidays and parenting time.
 What are yours?